Tuesday, April 21, 2026

 return await execute_tool(request, db)

-What made this hard to find: the error wasn't "too many connections" — it was TimeoutError: QueuePool limit of size 5 overflow 10 reached, connection timed out.
+What made this hard to find: the error was not too many connections.
+It was TimeoutError: QueuePool limit of size 5 overflow 10 reached, connection timed out.
 The pool size was the default 5, not the stated limit.
 We'd never set it.
 Every MCP server using a database needs pool_size tuned to concurrent_tool_calls * max_concurrent_agents.

 Observability: What to Log and How to Trace